Travel to Europe will be very different from 1 January 2021: Here are the government’s new regulations

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

-Travel to Europe for U.K. citizens is about to get more restrictive due to the U.K. officially leaving the EU on 31 December 2020 after its nearly one-year grace period.
+In July, we wrote about some big changes coming to the way we travel to Europe.
+As an overview, travel to Europe for U.K. citizens is about to get more restrictive due to the U.K. officially leaving the EU on 31 December 2020, following its one-year grace period.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter!